skrin23/migrate-storage-proxmox/README.md

 #rename_storage
 #migrate_back

+Renaming of the storage only works with NFS mounts!!!

 5️⃣ Resuming Interrupted Migration

     If the script is interrupted, simply run it again — already processed disks are skipped automatically.